holgerl/hilvl/README.md

 @ set myVar = (2 + 40)
 ```

-#### Intendation and arrays
+#### Intendation and lists

-Every action takes only 1 argument, but that argument can be an array.
-Whitespace intendation is used to declare an array:
+Every action takes only 1 argument, but that argument can be a list.
+Whitespace intendation is used to declare a list:

 ```javascript
 MyUtil sort